-- i) the technology will lead to environmental pressures/impacts that are not significantly different than those of the relevant alternative - ii) those environmental pressures/impacts are negligible compared to those of the other phases - iii) the information cannot be obtained please provide a short justification in this case transformation phase: anu Is this stage under your direct control? ☐ Yes ☐ No Do you have information concerning environmental aspects for stage? ☐ Yes ☐ No ☐ Partial this Extraction, refining, processing, transformation and transport of natural resources including every aspect of all activities involved before the manufacture In terms of environmental impacts or environmental added value, there significant differences in this stage between your technology relevant alternatives? of the technology's equipment, sub- assemblies or products.
-By definition, this also includes all of the raw materials, the energy and water used and all waste or emissions released to the environment ☐ Yes ☐ No during these activities.
-Major positive and negative environmental aspects: Manufacturing phase: Manufacturing of parts, components, Is this stage under your direct control?
-Yes No machinery and of products including every aspect of the production of the technology.
-In general, it is expected that Do you have information concerning environmental aspects for stage? ☐ Yes ☐ No ☐ Partial this this will include the production of most it not all sub-assemblies.
-This also includes all of the water, energy and consumables used, together with all of the emissions In terms of environmental impacts or environmental added value, there significant differences in this stage between your technology relevant alternatives? and all of the products and wastes.
-This will generally occur on production sites under control of the proposer. ☐ Yes ☐ No Major positive and negative environmental aspects: Use phase: Is this stage under your direct control?
-Use and maintenance phase of a product, a process or a service including estimates of its use by the client/end-user Do you have information concerning environmental aspects for stage?
-Yes No Partial this refers to consumables, maintenance, and all raw materials, energy and water used for its functioning, as well as all the emissions, products and waste streams.
-In terms of environmental impacts or environmental added value, there significant differences in this stage between your technology relevant alternatives? are and ,,, ☐ Yes ☐ No Major positive and negative environmental aspects:
+- i) the technology will lead to environmental pressures/impacts that are not significantly different than those of the relevant alternative - ii) those environmental pressures/impacts are negligible compared to those of the other phases - iii) the information cannot be obtained please provide a short justification in this case transformation phase: Is this stage under your direct control?
+Yes No Do you have information concerning environmental aspects for this stage?
+No Partial Extraction, refining, processing transformation and transport of nature resources including every aspect of activities involved before the manufacture.
+In terms of environmental impacts or environmental added value, are there significant differences in this stage between your technology and relevant alternatives? of the technology's equipment, sub- assemblies or products.
+By definition, thi also includes all of the raw materials, the energy and water used and all waste of emissions released to the environment ☐ Yes ☐ No during these activities.
+Major positive and negative environmental aspects: Manufacturing phase: Manufacturing of parts, components Is this stage under your direct control? machinery and of products including every aspect of the production of the technology.
+In general, it is expected that Do you have information concerning environmental aspects for this stage? \square Yes \square No \square Partial this will include the production of most not all sub-assemblies.
+This also include all of the water, energy and consumable used, together with all of the emission In terms of environmental impacts or environmental added value, are there significant differences in this stage between your technology and relevant alternatives? and all of the products and wastes.
+I will generally occur on production sunder control of the proposer. ☐ Yes ☐ No Major positive and negative environmental aspects: Use phase: Is this stage under your direct control?
+Yes No Use and maintenance phase of product, a process or a service include estimates of its use by the client/end-userefers to consumables, maintenance, all raw materials, energy and water use for its functioning, as well as all emissions, products and waste streams Do you have information concerning environmental aspects for this stage? \square Yes \square No \square Partial In terms of environmental impacts or environmental added value, are there significant differences in this stage between your technology and relevant alternatives? ☐ Yes ☐ No Major positive and negative environmental aspects: